 Description: Larrousse was a motorsport team that competed in Formula 1 between 1987 and 1994[1], using chassis from Lola (1987 to 1991) and Venturi (1992), using its own chassis between 1993 and 1994.
 It was founded in 1987 by Didier Calmels and Gérard Larrousse, under the name Larrousse & Calmels.
 In 1989, after Didier Calmels was arrested for shooting his wife with a firearm, the team was renamed simply Larrousse.
+Please!
+If you liked my art, share it on your social networks!

 Description: The TG184 is the Toleman model from the 1984 F-1 season.
 Drivers: Ayrton Senna, Johnny Cecotto, Stefan Johansson and Pierluigi Martini.